SooryR/SVG-Inspector/README.md

     ```bash
     make
     ```
-    This will create a shared library file `libsvgparse.so` (or `libsvgparse.dylib` on macOS) in the root folder.
+    This will create a shared library file `SVG-Inspector.so` (or `SVG-Inspector.dylib` on macOS) in the root folder.
 3.  **Set `LD_LIBRARY_PATH` (Linux/macOS):**
     To use the shared dynamic library, you need to tell your system where to find it:
     ```bash